lifepoint/lifepoint.github.io/upward/football/index.md

 **As an Upward Sports PARENT**

-You will see your young athlete develop in Volleyball skills and so much more.
+You will see your young athlete develop in football skills and so much more.
 Upward Sports firmly believes that its 360 Progression offers the most complete sports experience possible for your young athletes as they grow both on and off the court or field of competition.

 **TRANSFORM the life of your young athlete**